jljohnstone/thermostat/README.md

 The following are required:

 - Griddy service
-- Venstar thermostat with WI-FI module and local API
+- Venstar thermostat with wi-fi module and local API
 - linux-based application host (e.g., Raspberry Pi running Raspbian OS)

 The application host should have network access to the Venstar device.